How to Fix ERR SSL SERVER CERT BAD FORMAT Error?

 internet options window

-Step 3: As displayed in the snippet, input the URL of the website for which you see the error (ERR_SSL_SERVER_CERT_BAD_FORMAT).
+Step 3: As displayed in the snippet, input the website URL for which you see this error.
 Then, click on Add >> Close.

 Trusted Sites